HotPocketHPE/mhguide/mhguide.md

 Monster parts have different hitzones for each of the three types of raw damage (cutting, impact, and shot).

-You can tell how high a hitzone is in-game by the size of the blood splatter when you hit it.
+You can tell how high a hitzone is in-game from the size of the blood splatter when you hit it.
 Gunners may have trouble seeing hitzones in-game, so looking them up is recommended.

 For Blademasters, hitting particularly hard parts will cause you to bounce.
 Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it.
 Higher Sharpness levels will make it harder to bounce.